tobiastoft91/VGGish_AudioClassifer_02456/README.md

 ### Pre-trained models - Reproduce results
 To reproduce the results illustrated in the Article the two trained models are saved, and can be restored.
 The two saved models are respectively the 3 class problem and the 15 class problem.
+Only test classification accuracy for the 3 class problem is illustrated in the Jupyter Notebook.
+The test for the 15 class problem is preformed the same way, just tuned to 15 classes.
+The code can be found in the repository under "restoreTest15Classes.py".